Golden Goose (GOLD) Price Hits $0.0005

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Golden Goose’s launch date was December 30th, 2020.
 Golden Goose’s total supply is 500,000,000 tokens and its circulating supply is 165,994,209 tokens.
 Golden Goose’s official message board is medium.com/@contact_31481.
+Golden Goose’s official website is goldengoose.io.
 Golden Goose’s official Twitter account is @goldengoosenews and its Facebook page is accessible here.
-The official website for Golden Goose is goldengoose.io.

-It is usually not possible to purchase alternative cryptocurrencies such as Golden Goose directly using U.S. dollars.
-Investors seeking to trade Golden Goose should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Golden Goose using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Golden Goose directly using US dollars.
+Investors seeking to trade Golden Goose should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Golden Goose using one of the exchanges listed above.

 Receive News & Updates for Golden Goose Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Golden Goose and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.